hernancerm/zsh-trampoline/README.md

 TODO: Support dirs and files with spaces in the config file.

-Explanation of the contents of the config file:
+Explanation of the config file's syntax:

 - Each line has only one directory or one file.
 - Directories are expanded to their level-1 sub-dirs.